kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 {{< feature-state state="alpha" for_k8s_version="v1.27" >}}

 {{< note >}}
-Match conditions requires the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `AdmissionWebhookMatchConditions` to be explicitly enabled before this feature can be used.
+Match conditions requires the [featuregate](/docs/reference/command-line-tools-reference/feature-gates/) `AdmissionWebhookMatchConditions` to be explicitly enabled on the kube-apiserver before this feature can be used.
 {{< /note >}}

 Match conditions can be added to webhooks for fine-grained request filtering (in conjunction with